mafontana/movies-project-backend/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Software necessary to install to run the server:

 * [Heroku](https://www.heroku.com/) - Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 * [NPM](https://www.npmjs.com/) - npm is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.